 Plan some fun — and a break from summer's high temps — by floating down one of Grand Junction's majestic rivers or paddling around one of its hundreds of sparkling lakes.
-The Colorado desert region serves up some of the most spectacular H2O-driven activities around, everything from relaxed tubing through town and fun raft float trips to adrenaline-infused whitewater rafting and canoeing on crystal-clear mountain lakes.
+Western Colorado serves up some of the most spectacular H2O-driven activities around, everything from relaxed tubing through town and fun raft float trips to adrenaline-infused whitewater rafting and canoeing on crystal-clear mountain lakes.

 Here's a quick guide to finding the adventure just right for you.

 Popular rafting trips down the Colorado River include short 90-minute and longer three-hour sojourns running from Grand Junction to the neighboring town of Fruita that are "nice, calm, scenic floats," says Travis Baier, owner of Rimrock Adventures, which runs trips and shuttles, plus rents gear for do-it-yourselfers.
 Rimrock also offers a calm-water, full-day trip that spends time in the towering Ruby and Horsethief canyons.

 For those hankering to log some time on the Gunnison River, the outfitter also has a two-day trip that delivers views of rock art and bighorn sheep, plus time to hike in Dominguez Canyon.

 The whole family will revel in tubing on various stretches of the Colorado River (which reaches temperatures in the 70s in July and August), including the "Town Run," which meanders right through downtown Grand Junction.
 Tubes, along with everything else from canoes and inflatable kayaks to rafting gear and water squirt guns, can be rented from Catfish Canoe Company.